Avis2good/DevopsExercise/README.md

 - Use your choice of CI/CD solution or other tools to build
 - Use your choice of Free tier AWS infrastructure to run
 - Use Terraform to manage AWS resources
-- We are more interested in the IoC to build and deploy, not the details of the app
+- We are more interested in the IaC to build and deploy, not the details of the app

 ## Interview